Information

 We collect personal data only for specified, explicit, and legitimate purposes and do not process it further in a manner that is incompatible with those purposes.

-Personal data is collected strictly for purposes related to your employment and any additional uses are clearly communicated to you.
+Personal data is collected strictly for purposes related to your engagement with our organisation and any additional uses are clearly communicated to you.

 Data Minimisation